benlagreca02/dotfiles/README.md

 any more!)
 I don't have plans to full-time switch to Arch (yet) but I have considered it.

+- [ ] When docked and laptop closed, can't wake from suspend
-- [ ] Fix everything to use _just_ the nerdfont version of iosevka
+- [ ] Fix everything to use _just_ the nerdfont version of iosevka, instead of the standalone package
 - [ ] Fix dynamic monitor changes (Laptop docking sucks)
-- [ ] Dunst could use more configuring
+- [ ] Dunst could use more configuring (Maybe?
+Can't close notifications sometimes)
 - [ ] make seprate "launch" scripts folder, and maybe add notify if not installed?
 - [ ] essential package install script of some kind (gammastep, Hyprland, waybar etc, things my rice needs, like LARBS)
 - [ ] fix can't open newsboat from rofi
-- [ ] sort and add tags to newsboat RSS feeds
 - [ ] change around keybinds in newsboat some more
 - [ ] Bookmarking in newsboat
 - [ ] waybar newsboat icon for "unread new feeds" maybe?